chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 GET https://my.sepay.vn/userapi/transactions/list?reference_number={reference_number}
 ```

-After finish setting on the Sepay website, we need to implement the payment feature in our web application.
+After finishing setup on the Sepay website, we need to implement the payment feature in our web application.

 At the frontend, insert the QR image that we got from the Sepay website